abey79/vpype/docs/fundamentals.rst

 .. image:: images/layers.svg
    :width: 300px

-The primary purpose of layers in *vypype* is to create or process files for multicolored plots, where each layer contains geometries to be drawn with a specific pen or color.
+The primary purpose of layers in *vpype* is to create or process files for multicolored plots, where each layer contains geometries to be drawn with a specific pen or color.
 In *vpype*, layers are identified by a non-zero, positive integer (e.g. 1, 2,...).
 You can have as many layers as you want, memory permitting.

 Each layer consists of an ordered collection of paths.
 In *vpype*, paths are so-called "polylines", meaning lines made of one or more straight segments.
 Each path is therefore described by a sequence of 2D points.
 Internally, these points are stored as complex numbers (this is invisible to the user but relevant to :ref:`plugin <plugins>` writers).